ScribesZone/PyModelio/README.rst

 While the open source environment Modelio allows to develop extensions in the form of so-called '**modules**' written in java, it does not provide support to develop non-trivial extensions in jython/python.
-This is exactly what the PyModelio framework is for: PyModelio allows to develop what we call '**plugins**' in jython/python.
+This is exactly what the PyModelio framework is for: PyModelio allows to develop in jython what we call '**plugins**' .

 PyModelio is based on of the best features of Modelio, the jython interpreter.
 With modelio alone, one can write simple macros in jython.
 While this is